Ahirshson02/TrackLaw/README.md

 Download the Flutter SDK, should use close to Flutter version 3.27.3, and close to Dart 3.6.1

 Clone the GitHub repo into your local IDE
+If you have a mac, run first the emulator through Xcode, then run it without debugging.
+If you have an andriod run your emulator first then, run without debugging

 If "flutter pub get" does not run automatically, run the command.

 ## Functionality